egendata/docs/content/egendata-core/data/messages.md

 --- | ---
 ...PERMISSION_BASE |  _Adds basic information about the permission requested._
 type | WRITE
-description | The description of the requested permission. //How is this different from the purpose in the READ_PERMISSION_REQUEST???
+description | The description of the information that will be written.

 ---